Normal view

 Tip #8: Present Content in a User-Friendly Way

-When you showcase your content in an organized and user-friendly way, you’ll be more likely to get your message across.
+When you show your content in an organized and user-friendly way, you’re more likely to get your message across and make it easier for visitors to understand.

 To organize your content better, I recommend starting by using clear headings.
-They are like signposts that guide visitors along your page.
+They are like signposts that guide visitors along your page and help them find what they’re looking for.

 Adding heading tags to a recipe title